 The prosecutor will call the police officer to the stand and the officer must swear to tell the truth and then the prosecutor will begin to ask the officer questions.
 After the prosecutor asks the officer all about the traffic stop, the police officer will usually give an opinion that you were under the influence of alcohol and unfit to drive a vehicle.

-After all of this, it is now time for your attorney to begin his cross examination.
+After all of this, it is now time for your criminal defense attorney to begin his cross examination.
 A good defense attorney will ask the police officer questions to show the judge that this officer was wrong and that you were not drunk that night or that you should have never been pulled over by the police officer in the first place.
 There are several strategies on how to conduct a cross examination but a strong cross examination must consist of the following four things.

 4 Strategies to Conduct an Efficient Cross Examination